Suggested links

 What Can Anger Management Help With?

-Anger management can be helpful for people of all backgrounds and situations, as it encourages you to process anger in a more healthy way.
+Anger management programs can be helpful for people of all backgrounds and situations, as they encourage you to process anger more healthily.

-However, people with certain conditions prone to extreme emotion may significantly benefit from anger management techniques.
+In addition, people with certain mental health conditions prone to extreme emotion may significantly benefit from anger management techniques.

 Anger management can help with the following: